 Camps are supported through a collaborative network including: West Virginia Science Adventures, National Youth Science Foundation, Marshall University, the Division of Science, Technology, and Research, WV Higher Education Policy Commission, and Project WET.

 Camp costs: Elementary focused camps are 1/2 day camps with snacks provided and cost $145/week.
 Full and half scholarships are available for these camps, please see the scholarship tab for more information.

 The other camps are all full day (9:00-4:00) camps with snacks and lunch provided.
 These camps are possible due to generous support from the National Youth Science Foundation so there is no tuition for these.
 If you get into one of these camps we will email you and ask for a $25 registration fee due within 2 weeks of the email to hold your child’s seat.
 If you qualify for a full scholarship (see scholarship tab) your registration fee will be refunded on the last day of the camp if your child attended the entire camp.

 During registration for these camps please rank your children’s camp picks (we will try to give top pick, but these are first come/first served so this may not always be possible).
 Typically we give two full scholarships per child and if there are remaining seats after our May 16th deadline, we may award additional camps.

-At the AD Lewis Center!
+Located at the AD Lewis Center!